tigeryant/mango-lightning-wallet/README.md

 ### Polar

 - Download Polar [here](https://lightningpolar.com/) - Polar is a tool for regtesting lightning networks
-- Set up a Polar network - learn about how to do this [here](https://docs.lightning.engineering/lapps/guides/polar-lapps/local-cluster-setup-with-polar)
+- Set up a local cluster - learn about how to do this [here](https://docs.lightning.engineering/lapps/guides/polar-lapps/local-cluster-setup-with-polar)
     - The network must have a Bitcoin node, two LND lightning nodes, and a channel between them with liquidity on both sides

 ### Database